AlienPowered-net/scriberr/RUN_CONTACT_MIGRATION.md

 # 🔧 Contact Migration Instructions

-## Issue
+## Current Status
-The production database is missing the `address` and `notes` columns in the `Contact` table, causing "Failed to process request" errors when creating or updating contacts.
+✅ **TEMPORARY FIX APPLIED**: Contacts now work, but `address` and `notes` fields are temporarily disabled.

-## Solution
+## What Happened
+The `address` and `notes` fields were added to the code but the database columns don't exist yet.
+To prevent errors, these fields have been temporarily disabled (commented out in the code).

+## What to Do Next
-Run the database migration to add these columns to your production database.
+When you're ready to enable address and notes fields, run the migration to add these columns to your production database.

 ## How to Run the Migration